 We also hosted our annual Call to Action in person in September, where we were joined by advocates, community members, and legislators to prepare for the 2024 legislative session.
 Two student advocates spoke about the importance of consent as we continue our work to modernize Maryland rape law and create a statutory definition of “consent”.
 Thank you to everyone who sponsored and attended this event.
 Your support is crucial to our work to advocate for survivors statewide.

 Many new laws in Maryland also took effect on October 1st.
 MCASA is a leading voice for survivors in Annapolis, and our legislative advocacy helped support important progress for sexual assault survivors in 2023.
 Our Lunch and Learn on November 1st gave an overview of Maryland’s new laws and their impact on sexual assault survivors.

-Looking forward, we are very excited for the return of the Maryland Women of Color Network Conference on November 18th at Bowie State University.
-The 17th annual conference will follow the theme FACES: Forming Alliances with Communities to Empower Survivors.
-Space is limited so we encourage you to register soon!
-To learn more please visit the event page here.
+This month MCASA is also supporting the Maryland Women of Color Network Conference on November 16th at Bowie State University.
+The 18th annual conference will follow the theme Empowering Mind, Body, and Spirit: Healing and Thriving after Trauma.
+Space is limited, so we encourage you to learn more and purchase tickets here.
 To learn more about the Maryland Women of Color Network, visit our webpage here.